Posts

 Image

-Indefinite pronouns Table of content 1.
+Indefinite pronouns 📘 Table of Content 1.
 Singular Indefinite Pronouns 2.
 Plural Indefinite Pronouns 3.
 Singular or Plural Indefinite Pronouns (Context-Dependent) 4.
 FAQs Definition : An indefinite pronoun is a pronoun that refers to people, things, or places in a general or non-specific way.
 It does not point to a particular person or thing, instead expressing an indefinite quantity or identity.
 For example: someone, anything, everyone, none, few, many, etc. In short, Indefinite pronouns refer to nonspecific persons or things.
 They can be singular, plural, or both depending on context.
 Singular Indefinite Pronouns: Someone - "Someone is knocking at the door."
 Somebody - "Somebody wants to speak with you."
 Something - "Something is bothering me."
 Everyone - "Everyone is invited to the party."
 Everybody - "Everybody loves a good story."
 Everything - "Everything seems to be in order."
-Anyone - "Any...
+A...

-Master Business English: Essential Tips
+Master Business English: Tips & Examples for Emails, Meetings & Presentations

 Image